jeffrafter/authkit/README.md

 ## Why?

-There are lots of great authentication gems out there; remember the days of restful_auth? clearance? devise?
+There are lots of great authentication gems out there; devise? clearance? restful_auth?
-All of these seek to solve the problem of authentication in your application.
-But they all share one philosophy: that you shouldn't need to think about authentication to build your app.
+All of these seek to solve the problem of adding authentication to your application but they all share one philosophy: you shouldn't need to think about authentication to build your app.
 For me, I find I spend way more time trying to figure out how to customize the tools for the few cases when my application needs to do something different.

 Authkit takes the opposite stance: auth belongs in your app.
 It is important and it is specific to your app.
 It only includes generators and installs itself with some specs.
 You customize it.
 Everything is right where you would expect it to be.
-Auth is part of your app.
-It is specific to your app.

 ## Features